bastikr/boolean.py/docs/users_guide.rst

 .. note::

     When using :func:`parse` you don't have to define every symbol separately and therefor you can save a bit of typing.
-This is especially usefull when using **boolean.py** interactively.
+This is especially useful when using **boolean.py** interactively.